lord-saumagen/CLIHelper/README.md

 The repository at https://github.com/lord-saumagen/CLIHelper.git is a multi project solution.
 Since github doesn't support multi project solutions, the sub-projects are simply directories below the *'CLIHelp'* directory.
 The *'CLIHelper'* directory hosts the solution file for this multi project solution.
 (Blue)
-The *'CommandLineHelper'* is the director which hosts the library implementation.
+The *'CommandLineHelper'* directory is the director which hosts the library implementation.
 (Black)
-The *'CommandLineHelperUnitTest'* hosts the unit tests.
+The *'CommandLineHelperUnitTest'* directory hosts the unit tests.
 (Orange)
 The other directories are all part of the integration test.
 (Green)

 The directory structure looks like this: